 Sometimes, the case may be that you don’t need a website with tons of pages and info to show visitors.
 You’re probably thinking, “I just need something simple and straightforward, not a total package or anything like that”.
 For many goals and purposes, you’re exactly right.
 You could probably say everything you need on one neat page.
 While every situation is different, and different projects require different things, this is often the situation for many of us.
 This is what can make one-page websites so great and convenient.

 One-page websites have recently become very popular.
 You don’t have to worry about maintaining tons of pages, but all your content is constantly within reach of users.
-This design trend is also great for people who want to advertise one-time events, create online portfolios, or even for those just starting up a new business and want to introduce a new product.
-Having all your content in one place, it allows you to get to the point, and let users know exactly what you’re about.
+This design trend is also significant for people who want to advertise one-time events, create online portfolios, or even for those just starting up a new business and want to introduce a new product.
+Having all your content in one place lets you get to the point and let users know exactly what you’re about.

 What Exactly Is Parallax Scrolling?

 In short, parallax scrolling is the desired design effect, where the background image moves at a different rate of speed than the foreground elements, creating an interesting 3D style effect as users scroll further down the page.
-It creates a rich sense of depth that really makes things stand out, and well…just looks really cool overall.
+It creates a rich sense of depth that makes things stand out and, well… looks excellent overall.

-One of the first examples of the widespread utilisation of parallax scrolling, believe it or not, took place quite some time ago.
-With old-school side-scrolling video games like Mario Bros, Sonic the Hedgehog, and numerous others, parallax scrolling was implemented into the game’s core dynamic.
-It made it seem as if the character was actually progressing and travelling forward or backwards throughout the levels.
+One of the first examples of the widespread utilisation of parallax scrolling, believe it or not, occurred quite some time ago.
+Parallax scrolling was implemented into the game’s core dynamic with old-school side-scrolling video games like Mario Bros., Sonic the Hedgehog, and numerous others.
+It made it seem like the character was progressing and travelling forward or backwards throughout the levels.
 These days, parallax scrolling is being implemented in the web design world, adding richness and depth to websites that users love.